 This is a huge reason in itself to avoid this trap.

-Not only does trying to “keep up with the Joneses” cause money problems (which can turn ito marriage problems), it teaches our kids that our value is based on what we have, and not who we are.
+Not only does trying to keep up with the Joneses cause money problems (which can quickly turn into marriage problems), it teaches our kids that our value is based on what we have, and not who we are.

 Living within your means is not valued in most circles today; yet it’s just as necessary as it’s ever been.

 Anything can happen to shake your family’s financial security- things that you have NO control over (accidents, disability, job loss).